lbogdan/ramblings-drafts/vue-eslint-prettier.md

 }
 ```

-We can now re-format our whole project according to these options by running `yarn lint`:
+and we can now re-format our whole project according to these options by running `yarn lint`:

 ```sh
 $ yarn lint